IoTpower/esp8266-ard-sniff/README.md

 python get.py
 ```

 If the command ``python`` is unknown to your OS, please install the Python 2 package from the respective website (https://www.python.org/download/releases/2.7.2/) and configure it to work with your system.
+Especially, add the python executable file path to your Windows PATH variable or use the explicit ```python``` executable in its respective directory.

 ### Third step